 ASA Research Projects

-The ASA Department of Research on the Discipline and Profession carries out original surveys and compiles data from secondary sources on a wide range of topics.
-Some of the department’s activities are organized as projects that stretch over multiple years and usually result in published reports and/or presentations.
+ASA carries out original surveys and compiles data from secondary sources on a wide range of topics.
+Some of the association's research activities are organized as projects that stretch over multiple years and usually result in published reports and/or presentations.
 Several of these projects have received funding from outside organizations.
 This page provides an overview of ongoing and past projects, with links to detailed information on each.

-The ASA Research Department surveyed sociology departments across the country at three separate times between the 2000-2001 and 2011-2012 academic years.
+ASA surveyed sociology departments across the country at three separate times between the 2000-2001 and 2011-2012 academic years.
 The project page organizes reports and presentations of data from all three surveys along with questionnaires and descriptions of survey methodology.